o-biotech/public-web-docs/docs/deep-dive/device-setup/connect/http.md

 ## Connection String

-The connection string for your device is displayed in your IoT Flow settings on the OpenBiotech dashboard.
+The connection string for your device is displayed in your IoT Flow settings on an OpenEnsemble dashboard.
 It contains the DeviceId which is needed to make the requests.

 ![IoT Flow Settings](https://www.fathym.com/iot/img/screenshots/openbiotech-iot-flow-settings-cs.png)